Massage

 Ayurvedic Medicated Oils*: + £3

-*This add on does not apply to Thai massage or the Heal+ lymph drainage.
+*This add-on does not apply to Thai massage, The Light Touch massage or the Relax+ Aromatherapy massage which already includes essential oils.
 Book Now.

 Aromatherapy Hot Compress add-on: + £5

 An aromatherapy hot compress is an effective way to treat and alleviate muscular aches and pains, sprains and strains, headaches, bruises and reduce inflammation, especially when done simultaneously with a massage treatment.
 I will add a few drops of essential oils to a bowl of hot water and soak a cloth in the solution.
-A hot compress can temporarily alleviate chronic pain such as backache.
 Because of the attention compresses require, I recommend that you add them to treatments lasting 90 minutes or more.

 Head & Face Massage add-on: free*